Shahadh1710/brr-media-dashboard/README.md

 ## Future Improvements

+- Due to time constraints, the responsive design is not fully implemented.
+With more time, I would ensure the layout and all components adapt smoothly to all screen sizes and devices.
 - Add authentication and user roles (staff/admin)
 - Connect to a real backend/API
 - Add more comprehensive unit and integration tests (Only 1 was done to demonstrate the ability)